-- Keep in mind that the rules of the game will depend on how you build the mini-golf courses.
+- Keep in mind that the rules of the family game will depend on how you build the mini-golf courses.

-- The main rule of the game is to shoot the golf ball on the hole using a mini golf club.
+- The main rule of the family game is to shoot the golf ball on the hole using a mini golf club.

 - Each player takes turns in playing golf until someone finishes all of the courses!

 Add a Twist: Put additional mind games like puzzles in each course and have the kids solve these before they can proceed to the next course!
-These extra games will make the game educational as well.
+These extra games will make the family game educational as well.

 6. Giant Tic-Tac-Toe